-Research students can apply for entry to the university to conduct research on a specific area of interest at masters or PhD level.
-Students select their research topicsin line with the faculty's research strengths.
-Students then work under the guidance of a trained supervisor or supervisors to produce a thesis which is presented for examination.
-Coursework and training may also be undertaken to enhance each student's research training experience.
+Graduate research students are admitted to the university to conduct research on a specific area of interest at masters or PhD level.
+Students select their research topics in line with the faculty's research strengths.
+Students then work under the guidance of an academic supervisor or supervisors to produce a thesis which is presented for examination.
+Advanced coursework and training may also be undertaken or required to enhance each student's research training experience.

 The Faculty of Arts also recognises the importance of providing its graduate students with professional experience of various kinds.
 The faculty has a long tradition of employing its own graduate research candidates as sessional teachers, casual research assistants and in other capacities.
 In addition to providing candidates with additional income while they pursue their research degrees, this employment also facilitates the acquisition of a range of transferable skills.
 During their time in the faculty, students will also have the opportunity to develop and extend their research and communication skills in their chosen field, and also to acquire a range of additional skills in other areas.

 Graduate researchers in the Faculty of Arts are encouraged and supported to participate in a professional research culture.
-To further promote publication by research candidates, the faculty runs a special program, Graduate Researchers in Print (GRiP).
-The GRiP groups are assisted by a facilitator who enables and informs participants in various aspects of publishing including identifying appropriate journals, preparing submissions, responding to reviewers' reports and providing critical feedback on draft material.
-For more detailed information, refer to the GRiP website at http://arts.monash.edu.au/research/graduate-research/current-students/grip.
+To further promote publication by research students, the faculty runs a special program, Graduate Researchers in Print (GRiP).
+GRiP participants are assisted by a facilitator who enables and informs participants in various aspects of publishing including identifying appropriate journals, preparing submissions, responding to reviewers' reports and providing critical feedback on draft material.

-There have been a number of changes to the requirements for research degrees over the years in respect to duration, thesis length and any coursework unit requirements.
-To find out the requirements for their research degree, students who commenced prior to 2007 are referred to the handbook of the first year of enrolment in the course.
-Past copies of the Handbooks are available at http://www.monash.edu.au/pubs/handbooks.
+There have been a number of changes to the requirements for higher degrees over the years in respect to duration, thesis length and any coursework or training requirements.
+Students who commenced their Higher Degree by Research prior to 2014 should refer to the archived Handbook for the first year of enrolment in their course.

-All matters concerning the PhD and Masters by Research degrees are handled by the Graduate Research Committee of the Univerity's Academic Board.
-The Arts Graduate Research Committee transmits its recommendations regarding the higher degree by research candidature of arts students to this committee.
+All matters concerning the PhD and master's by research degrees are governed by the Graduate Research Committee of the Univerity's Academic Board.